 At its most basic level, a record consists of four pieces of information – who recorded what, when and where.
-If you have this minimum information, we encourage you to submit records knowing that not only will they be securely managed, but also that they will help inform decisions in London.
+If you have this minimum information, we encourage you to submit records.
+You can be sure that they will be securely managed, and will help to inform decisions in London.

 For casual recorders and ad hoc wildlife sightings use our online recording form (opens in a new window).